 Tom Tonner was born and raised in Aberdeen, South Dakota.
 He graduated from the University of South Dakota School of Law in 1970.
 He served as Brown County States Attorney from 1972 through 1975.
 In 1975, he left the States Attorney’s office to devote his time to his private practice.
 Tom has been very active in litigation law with his practice.
 He has challenged an amendment to the South Dakota Constitution and was successful in having the United States Federal Court find the Amendment unconstitutional.
 Tom was also involved in litigation and on appeal as it relates to business litigation and covenant not to compete.
 Tom is admitted to practice law in the State of South Dakota, U.S. District Court of South Dakota, U.S. Bankruptcy Court for the District of South Dakota, and the U.S. Court of Appeals for the 8th Circuit.

 Harvey was born and raised in Aberdeen, South Dakota.
 He studied at Northern State University, Indiana State University, Hamlin University, and the University of South Dakota receiving both undergraduate and graduate degrees.
 He attended law school at the University of South Dakota, receiving his law degree from that institution in 1981.
 After serving as law clerk for the Honorable Philo Hall, Presiding Judge, Fifth Judicial Circuit, he began his private practice.
 Harvey has served as a special assistant attorney general and has served as Brown County States Attorney from 1993 to 2000.
-Harvey is a member of the Brown County Bar Association, State Bar of South Dakota, State Bar of North Dakota, Minnesota Bar Association, State Bar of Minnesota, and the Electric Cooperative Bar Association.
-Harvey is admitted to practice law in the states of South Dakota, North Dakota, Minnesota, the Federal District Courts of North Dakota, South Dakota, and Minnesota, the Eighth Circuit Court of Appeals, and the Federal Tax Court.
+Harvey is a member of the Brown County Bar Association, State Bar of South Dakota, and the Electric Cooperative Bar Association.
+Harvey is admitted to practice law in the state of South Dakota, the Eighth Circuit Court of Appeals, and the Federal Tax Court.

 Victor B. Fischbach